What’s so great about Miyawaki forests?

 • Shading footpaths and bikeways making summer activity bearable;

-• Reducing the impacts of stormwater runoff;
+• Reducing stormwater runoff;

 • Drawing down carbon dioxide from the atmosphere;